 The second semester of general economics study.
 The course focuses on concepts of supply and demand in the context of perfect and imperfect product and resource markets.
 In addition, students apply economic concepts to a variety of current topics, labor unions, income distribution, and health care.
-It is recommended, but not required, to take EC 201 prior to EC204.
+It is recommended to first take EC 201 Principles of Economics: Macro.
 (Spring)